activenode/HandCarousel.js/README.md

 ## Howto
 HandCarousel.js can be loaded either with/before/after JQuery is available since it is wrapped inside a function.
-**Make sure that you have JQuery and Hand.js in your website**.
+**Make sure that you have JQuery and Hand.js loaded in your website**.

 HandCarousel will work out of the box but it will **NOT** style/design your slider.
-You can style it as you would normally.
-The DOM structure is not changed.
+You can style it as you would normally. *The DOM structure is not changed*.

     ...
     <body>